spiritix/php-chrome-html2pdf/README.md

 ## Usage

-The usage of this library is pretty simple.
-You just need a converter instance, pass an input and an output handler to it and set some options if you like.
+Using this library is pretty straight forward.
+Decide for an input and an output handler, pass them to the converter, set some options if you like and depending on the output handler, proceed with the generated PDF file.
-After running the conversion, the converter will provide you with the output handler instance.
-Now you may use it's specific functionality to get your PDF file.

 ```php
 use Spiritix\Html2Pdf\Converter;